Robinson’s Taekwondo Arden-Arcade Sacramento, California.

 Or I do…because I couldn’t sit for an hour and just watch my kids take class for long.
 Mr. Mota’s energy was so compelling I wished I could get on the floor with my kids.
 I still wish I could learn to move like him.
 He is so swift, graceful, powerful and has so much control over his body.
 As a dancer, I would give anything to have that.
 Well, that’s what took me to join class.

 There’s not a single bone in my body that doesn’t feel grateful to him for motivating me, encouraging and inspiring me to do my best even when I could not do a single push up…can not repay him for the opportunity he has provided me and my family.
-I really can’t put my finger on it and say its this one thing but Mr. Mota, you gave the child in me something my father had taken away when he must’ve been your age and I was this little girl, really really young.
-It’s this safe, healthy, respectful, nurturing environment for growth - something I wish for every child to have at home, their schools and learning centers.
+I really can’t put my finger on it and say its this one thing but Mr. Mota, you gave the child in me something I have craved for since I was this little girl, really really young.
+It’s this safe, healthy, respectful, nurturing environment for growth – something I wish for every child to have at home, their schools and learning centers.
 And I wish that every child has the opportunity to learn Martial Arts from an awesome instructor like you.

 My acknowledgments to Grandmaster Clinton Robinson who has trained Mr. Mota for the past 20 yrs and is the owner of Robinson’s Taekwondo which has many other locations in Northern California.